oswhytecodes/messageapp-nextjs-mysql/README.md

 ## Project Status

-Nov 10 - Connected the NextJS app with MySQL database

-       - Formik library linked to database
+Nov 10 - Connected the NextJS app with MySQL database, Formik library linked to database

 Nov 14 - Dynamic routes for each user